-The Military Child Education Coalition (MCEC) is a private organization working to solve the challenge of helping schools and military installations deliver accurate, timely information to meet transitioning parent and student needs, and in the development and education of children from military families.
-MCEC is an advocate for military connected children, and their website provides parents valuable information about school transition, scholarships, contests, support services, free publications, training, news, technology tools and more.
+Military Child Education Coalition: The Military Child Education Coalition (MCEC) is a private organization that helps schools and military installations deliver accurate and timely information to students, educators, and families regarding the development and education of military students.
+MCEC is an advocate for military connected children and their website provides parents with valuable information about school transitions, scholarships, contests, support services, free publications, trainings, news, technology tools, and more!

-National Military Family Association provides resources and support to spouses and children of Air Force, Army, Navy, Marine Corps, Coast Guard, NOAA and PHS.
+NMFA: National Military Family Association provides resources and support to spouses and children of Air Force, Army, Navy, Marine Corps, Coast Guard, NOAA and PHS.
 NMFA initiatives include free camps, spouse scholarships, volunteer and family awards, education opportunities and more.

-Live Homework Help® by Tutor.com™ is a free, live, online tutoring service available in English and Spanish 24 hours a day.
+Live Homework Help: Live Homework Help® by Tutor.com™ is a free, live, online tutoring service available in English and Spanish 24 hours a day.

-The NAEP test is designed to allow for comparison of academic performance between states that often have their own forms of testing.
+National Assessment of Educational Progress (NAEP): The NAEP test is designed to allow for comparison of academic performance between states that often have their own forms of testing.
 The NAEP provides a snapshot of achievement in math, reading, writing, and science.
 The testing is done with a randomly selected representation group at each school in a state or district.
 The results can allow parents to compare "apples to apples" when looking at student achievement in different locations.
 DoDEA is given state status and represents all Department of Defense schools.

-The DoDEA Data Center contains contact information for schools, enrollment data, test scores and customer satisfaction surveys.
+Department of Defense Education Activity (DoDEA): The DoDEA Data Center contains contact information for schools, enrollment data, test scores and customer satisfaction surveys.
 The information is provided for all Department of Defense schools in the U.S. and abroad.

 The School Liaison Office's role is to act as a community facilitator: connecting schools, families, and community services to address education issues impacting military children.

-School Liaison Officer
+School Liaison Office

 Maintaining you child's shot records

-As the school year begins, the School Liason office would like to remind parents of the importance of keeping their child's shot records up-to-date with the most current information.
+As the school year begins, the School Liaison Office would like to remind parents of the importance of keeping their child's shot records up-to-date with the most current information.
 According to the center for disease control and prevention, vaccinations are the easiest and most important step a parent can take to prevent their child from catching viruses like the flu, whooping cough, chickenpox, the measles and more.
 To check your childs records, click the graphic below.
 For more information on scheduling a vaccination appointment at the Aviano Clinic, call 632-5400.